I seem to be getting this question a lot lately, “What’s the difference in the types of salt?”

 Obviously, there is a difference in the types of salt.
 Many people are concerned about the toxicity of the oceans and seas in light of the increasing radiation and other poisons being found in them.
 This does affect the quality of sea salt, but it can be argued that because of the water cycle on earth even underground salt can be contaminated.

-If you find a company who regularly tests their salt for contamination and you can feel you trust them, feel confident in your decision.
+If you find a company that regularly tests their salt for contamination and you can feel you trust them, feel confident in your decision.
 What salt do we use?
 Himalayan salt.

 I encourage you to do your own research, make the best decision you can for yourself and your family and live!
 Enjoy this short journey.